Home | Stonefly Nymph Key | Species List | Bibliography | Glossary

 H. pacifica remain in the stream as a nymph for 2 or 3 years, the fancy word for that is semivoltine.

-Richardson and Gaufin (1971) found that H. pacifica was primarily a carnivore eating 88% animal matter and 12% plant matter.
-They ate primarily Ephemeroptera, Chironomidae and Trichoptera.
-The highest proportion of chironomidae larve were found in specimens from the Taylor River.
-Richardson and Gaufin think a large part of the detritus and plant matter in the guts of these animals is from the gut of their prey.
+Richardson and Gaufin (1971) found that H. pacifica was primarily a carnivore while eating 88% animal and 12% plant matter.
+They prefer to eat mayflies (Ephemeroptera), midges (Chironomidae) and caddisflies (Trichoptera).
+The highest proportion of midge larve in their stomachs were found in Hesperoperla from the Taylor River.
+Richardson and Gaufin thought a large part of the detritus and plant matter in the guts of these animals is from the gut of their prey.

 Fuller and Stewart (1977) noted this species is semivoltine and emerged from June to July in the Gunnison River at Lost Canyon Resort.
 First year nymph guts were 85% animal material from their first appearance in August - September through the following July.
 Chironomidae larve always had a high electivity and were over 60% of the gut contents in all months except May.
 In May Ephemeroptera nymphs showed a higher electivity.
 Small numbers of other aquatic insects appeared in the guts, but electivity for them was always negative.
 Second year nymphs also fed on animal matter (85%) in most months.
 They elected to eat more Trichoptera larvae in the fall and winter inspite of the fact that Chironomid larvae were abundant.
 By the next June-August, mature nymphs shifted back to Chironomids.
 H. pacifica showed a consistent negative electivity for Ephemeroptera nymphs except in May during the first year of their development.
 They either avoided feeding on the common Oligochaetes from July through September or did not encounter them while hunting.